Kidman's Tree of Knowledge: History

 Kidman had married in 1885 and raised a family of 3 daughters and one son in Adelaide.
 Kidman retired in 1927 but his children continued to run the family business empire from Adelaide.
-On 2 September 1935, aged 78 years, Sir Sidney Kidman passed away in Adelaide and his only son, Walter Sidney Palethorpe (b.1900) took over as chairman of the Kidman empire.
+On 2 September 1935, aged 78 years, Sir Sidney Kidman died in Adelaide and his only son, Walter Sidney Palethorpe (b.1900) took over as chairman of the Kidman empire.

 The Kidman Tree of Knowledge has been described as "one of the state's most famous living monuments to the king".
 It is valued by both the local community and visitors as a tangible link with Sir Sidney Kidman, a pioneer who successfully created a pastoral empire in the vast remote interior of Australia, encompassing approximately 3.5% of the Australian continent.

 Description

 Kidman's Tree of Knowledge is situated on Glengyle Station on the western bank of Eyre Creek, about 60 km south of Bedourie.

 It is located in the centre of a grassed square formed by Glengyle homestead and associated buildings and is healthy and mature.